Frequently asked questions

 How do I get my poem on the front page?

 Submit your poem on this page.
 Send us your best poem.
-If you knew you were to die tomorrow, what poem would you like to be remembered by?
+If you knew you were going to die tomorrow, what poem would you like to be remembered by?
 Send us that one!
 (Sorry, is this macabre?
 It’s a hypothetical exercise.
 We know that if you did know you were going to die tomorrow you’d have better things to do than submit poems.)

 What do we want?

 We want an original, unpublished poem.
 We welcome a poem from anyone except our regular contributors and we read all submissions closely.
 What are we looking for?
 Well, our tastes are eclectic.
 We will consider anything, and if we think it’s good we’ll publish it.
 It’s easier to say what we don’t like: forced rhyme, strict adherence to form at the expense of rhythm or sense, jazzy fonts (the equivalent of green ink).
 We’re not much drawn to concrete poetry, or LANGUAGE poetry and, while we recognise that Pam Ayres has certain qualities, we are unlikely to publish anything in anapaestic trimeter, but hell, have a go, if that’s your thing.

 What don’t we want?